Incredible Puerto Viejo

 If you're looking to escape the throngs of travelers that typically make a beeline for Costa Rica's Pacific beaches, consider spending your holiday on the Caribbean coast.
-With a variety of accommodation options, flavorful Caribbean-inspired cuisine, close proximity to Panama, and some of the best surf breaks and beaches in the country, Puerto Viejo de Talamanca (not to be confused with Puerto Viejo de Sarapiqui) is a fun and vibrant base for exploring the east coast of this Central American country.
+With a variety of accommodation options, flavorful Caribbean-inspired cuisine, dense jungles full of wildlife, a gorgeous coral reef, close proximity to Panama, and some of the best surf breaks and beaches in the country, Puerto Viejo de Talamanca is a fun and vibrant base for exploring the east coast of Costa Rica.

-To get here, you have a few options.
+To get to Puerto Viejo de Talamanca, you have a few options.
 If you're arriving in Costa Rica by way of San José, you can take a domestic flight to Limón and then drive about an hour south to Puerto Viejo.
-Alternatively, you can rent a car in San José and self-drive the four-hour journey.
+Alternatively, you can rent a car in San José and self-drive the four-hour journey, combining it with an optional stop in Tortuguero.
 Or, if you prefer to leave the driving up to the locals, book a shuttle or private car and driver.

 Chat with a local specialist who can help organize your trip.

 Puerto de Viejo is a beautiful stretch of the Caribbean coastline, lined with rocky cliffs, mysterious caves, and dense rainforest.
 Explore the coast with our ultimate guide to Puerto Viejo beaches and opt for excursions like kayaking, hiking, snorkeling, and surfing, or stay inland to search for wildlife in the jungles and preserves.
 Get a taste of local culture by exploring Puerto Viejo Town and learning a bit about the region's prized cocoa beans.